 Pilot made permanent.
-Assembly Bill 927 (Medina and Choi, Chapter 565, Statutes of 2021) made the SB 850 (Block) pilot program permanent, perpetually approving the original pilot programs and authorizing as many as 30 new baccalaureate degrees per year.
-As of publication there are a total of 39 approved programs.
-Most participating campuses currently offer one program, while with seven campus offer two baccalaureate degree programs.
+Assembly Bill 927 (Medina and Choi, Chapter 565, Statutes of 2021) made the SB 850 (Block) pilot program permanent, perpetually approving the original pilot programs.
+The bill increased the number of potential programs to 30 annually and set up two application cycles per academic year: January 15 with notice of approval or rejection on or before May 31; and August 15 with notice of approval or rejection on or before December 31.
+A limit of 15 programs may be approved each cycle.
+As of publication of this analysis there are a total of 39 approved programs.
+Most participating campuses currently offer one program, while with seven campuses offer two baccalaureate degree programs.